 The key to balancing all of these things and still excelling academically was my obsession for finding the most efficient and effective way of working.
 I spend just as much time researching, planning, experimenting and adapting how I work as I do studying.
 Every exam I have sat since my GCSEs, I have employed new methods and techniques for learning and preparing.
 Some of these experiments produced poor results, while others helped me excel beyond what I thought I was capable of.
-During medical school I was always on the lookout for the perfect resource to help me learn medicine and prepare for my medical exams.
+During medical school, I was always on the lookout for the perfect resource to help me learn medicine and prepare for my medical exams.
 I was so frustrated with not being able to find this resource that after I graduated I decided to create it myself.
 That project became Zero to Finals.

 I have always had a passion for teaching.
 If I had not been a doctor, I would have pursued a career in teaching.
 Since being at secondary school I have always enthusiastically participated in opportunities for one-to-one peer teaching, mentoring and presenting.
-During medical school I was keen to get involved in peer mentoring schemes and hosted multiple revision presentations for other students.
+During medical school, I was keen to get involved in peer mentoring schemes and hosted multiple revision presentations for other students.
 It was this fascination with teaching, memory and learning that lead me to intercalate in psychology.
-After graduation I took every opportunity to teach during my foundation training and enjoyed going the extra mile to help students and colleagues with their learning.
+After graduating, I took every opportunity to teach during my foundation training and enjoyed going the extra mile to help students and colleagues with their learning.